Formation of paired phases of bosons and their excitations in a square lattice: Formation of pair superfluid phase

 where $\epsilon(\vec{k}) = \sum^{d}_{l=1}\cos{k_{l}}$ and $d=z/2$ is the dimension of the lattice.
 Similarly, the excitation spectrum for the MI-2 phase at finite $t$ is given by,

 Note that, in the atomic limit ($t \sim 0$), the excitation branches $\omega^{s/p}$ reduce to the single and pair particle/hole excitations, respectively.
 The instability of the pair excitations gives rise to the phase boundaries for the PSF to MI-0/MI-2 transition, which are independent of $t$ at the level of MF.
-On the other hand, the vanishing of the gap of $\omega^{s}$ branch in Eq.~\eqref{MI-2_s_branch} gives the continuous transition line between ASF to MI-2 phase [see Fig.\ref{Fig1}(b,c)].
+On the other hand, the vanishing of the gap of $\omega^{s}$ branch in Eq.~\eqref{MI-2_s_branch} gives the continuous transition line between ASF to MI-2 phase [see Fig.\ref{Fig2}(b,c)].
 The gapped excitations of the MI-1 phase are independent of $t_{p}$ and are given by,

-From the condition $\omega^{\pm}=0$, the phase boundary of the continuous transition between MI-1 to ASF phase is obtained [see the thick black line between MI-1 and ASF in Fig.\ref{Fig1}(a,b)].
+From the condition $\omega^{\pm}=0$, the phase boundary of the continuous transition between MI-1 to ASF phase is obtained [see the thick black line between MI-1 and ASF in Fig.\ref{Fig2}(a,b)].

 Next, we focus on the excitations of the superfluid phases.
-In the ASF phase, the usual gapless sound mode exists due to the $U$(1) symmetry breaking, however unlike the case of hardcore bosons, we obtain the gapped Higgs mode of the ASF phase \cite{Higgs_Altman,Higgs_review,Higgs_expt_SF_1,Higgs_expt_SF_2} even in the presence of the three-body constraint, as shown in Fig.\ref{Fig3}(a).
+In the ASF phase, the usual gapless sound mode exists due to the $U$(1) symmetry breaking, however unlike the case of hardcore bosons, we obtain the gapped Higgs mode of the ASF phase \cite{Higgs_Altman,Higgs_review,Higgs_expt_SF_1,Higgs_expt_SF_2}, even in the presence of the three-body constraint, as shown in Fig.\ref{Fig4}(a).
+The energy gap of the Higgs mode $\Delta_{\rm H}$ can be evaluated at $\vec{k}=0$ of its dispersion relation, as illustrated in Fig.\ref{Fig4}(a).
+Such gap of the Higgs mode in the usual Bose-Hubbard model vanishes at the tip of the Mott lobe corresponding to the particle hole symmetry.
 Close to the ASF-PSF transition, where the single and pair particle hopping become comparable, an avoided level crossing can occur between the two modes, indicating hybridization between them.
-As depicted in Fig.\ref{Fig3}(b), the PSF phase also has a gapless sound mode ($\omega^{\rm G}$) as well as a gapped excitation ($\omega^{\rm H}$), which can be obtained analytically,
+As depicted in Fig.\ref{Fig4}(b), the PSF phase also has a gapless sound mode ($\omega^{\rm G}$) as well as a gapped excitation ($\omega^{\rm H}$), which can be obtained analytically,